RishikeshNK/simutrade-api/README.md

             "password": "password"
         }
         ```
-    - Note down the accessToken returned and __set that as the bearer token__ (in Postman perhaps) by setting the "Authorization" header as `Bearer [accessToken]` where `accessToken` is the token you copied earlier.
+    - Note down the accessToken returned and __set that as the Bearer token__ (in Postman perhaps) by setting the "Authorization" header as `Bearer [accessToken]` where `[accessToken]` is the token you copied earlier.
+For more information on configuring request headers, see the [Postman documentation](https://learning.postman.com/docs/sending-requests/requests/#configuring-request-headers).
 - [x] POST `/api/v1/auth/login`
-    - If your `accessToken` has expired, send a POST request to `/api/v1/auth/login` and set the bearer token similar to the registration route.
+    - To log in to an existing account, send a POST request to `/api/v1/auth/login`.
+Copy the `accessToken` and set it as the Bearer token similar to the registration step.
     - Request format:
         ```json
         {